(Zinc Magnesium Aspartate, Zinc Monomethionine Aspartate)

 It is supposed to increase free testosterone levels by over 40% without prohormones.

 Research is scarce, but in a study by Dr. Lorrie Brilla of Western Washington University, 24 bodybuilders who were heavy supplement users and had low ZMA levels saw strength increases after supplementing with ZMA.
 That was in the year 2000.

 Since then, millions of dollars of ZMA supplements have been sold without a single study to determine if ZMA supplementation had any benefit for people who had normal levels of Zinc and/or magnesium in their bodies.

 Then there was the 2007 study conducted at the Karaman High School of Physical Education and Sport, Selcuk University, Karaman in Turkey.
-For 4 weeks, researchers studied this:
+For four weeks, researchers studied this:

 "The effects of magnesium supplementation on plasma magnesium, zinc, and copper levels were determined in young adult tae-kwon-do athletes and sedentary controls at rest and exhaustion."

 What did they discover?
-Well, after 4 weeks they found that both athletes and non-athletes alike can increase their plasma magnesium, copper and zinc levels when they take Zinc and Magnesium supplements.
+After four weeks, they found that both athletes and non-athletes alike can increase their plasma magnesium, copper and zinc levels when they take Zinc and Magnesium supplements.

-What they didn't test for, was to see if that supplment had any long term benefit for strength gain or muscle mass increase.
+What they didn't test for was to see if that supplement had any long term benefit for strength gain or muscle mass increase.
 After all, that's what ZMA is being marketed as doing.

 What are the dangers?